spack/spack/lib/spack/docs/pipelines.rst

 The ci.yaml configuration section takes the URL endpoint as well as a number of options to configure how responses are handled.

-It is possible to specify a list of allowed and ignored configuration attributes under ``attributes:allow`` and ``attributes:ignore`` respectively.
-It is also possible to configure required attributes under ``attributes:required`` section.
+It is possible to specify a list of allowed and ignored configuration attributes under ``allow`` and ``ignore`` respectively.
+It is also possible to configure required attributes under ``required`` section.

 Options to configure the client timeout and SSL verification using the ``timeout`` and ``verify_ssl`` options.
 By default, the ``timeout`` is set to the option in ``config:timeout`` and ``veryify_ssl`` is set the the option in ``config::verify_ssl``.